reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 ### Skeleton Class
 A Skeleton Class is an intermediate representation of a Blueprint class used during the compilation process.
 It serves as a lightweight placeholder that contains only basic information about the class structure (e.g., variables and functions) without full implementation details.

+>Think of SKEL class as a smarter forward declaration or a header file.
+It's created before any bytecode is compiled, and only provides metadata about the class structure.
+The nuance is there's no linkage process after compilation, unlike a header file.
+{: .prompt-info}

 This exists so Blueprints can reference each other in a cyclic manner during compilation.
 For example, if two Blueprints reference each other, their Skeleton Classes can be created first, resolving dependency issues.
 Acts as a minimal version of the class that can be used in the editor before full compilation is completed.